Wednesday, January 4

-As you read this post today, I’ll be wending my way home with Mikah after our week in Cuba.
+As you read this post today, I expect to be wending my way home with grandson Mikah after our week in Cuba.

 I’ve wanted to see Cuba since my high school Spanish classes, circa 1964.
 Of course, that was out of the question, given restrictions my government imposed.
 It’s possible that the prohibition itself may have added to Cuba’s allure.